MJAustinDev/pumpkinz/Documents/README.md

 ## Goal

-As of now there is no implemented win mechanics, but the ultimate goal will be to kill all enemies with as little shots as possibe.
+As of now there is no implemented win mechanics, but the ultimate goal will be to kill all enemies with as few shots as possible.
 For now just press ```Esc``` when you're finished in a mission.